Skip to main content

 Mini Blind Industry Dodges Responsibility

-The dangers of window blinds is great enough to prompt the U.S. Consumer Product Safety Commission to launch a month long campaign every October to educate consumers on the strangulation hazards.
+The dangers of window blinds are great enough to prompt the U.S. Consumer Product Safety Commission to launch a month long campaign every October to educate consumers on the strangulation hazards.
 But the U.S. window covering industry, including corporations such as Hunter Douglas, Springs Window Fashions, and Newell Rubbermaid, still sell dangerous products.

 The industry has used lobbyists and public relations campaigns to resist any real change.
 The fact remains that new regulations hurt the industry’s profit margin.
 Corded blinds account for an estimated 75 percent of the industry’s roughly $2 billion in annual sales in the U.S. A Window Blinds Lawyer can assist in recovering compensation and create a safer environment.